comet-ml/comet-sdk-extensions/MIGRATIONS.md

-# Migrating Projects/Experiments between Comet Instances
+# Migrating Projects/Experiments

+As described in the [README](README.md), you can instruct `cometx` to download data from and copy data to:

+* experiment to experiment
+* project to project
+* workspace to workspace
+* Comet installation to Comet installation
+* WandB installation to Comet installation

-As described in the [README](README.md), you can configure `cometx` to connect to different Comet instances.
-This is useful when you want to migrate projects or experiments between different Comet instances.
+This is useful when you want to migrate projects or experiments between different Comet instances or to Comet from different vendors.
 This document describes how to do this.

 By default, `cometx` connects to the Comet Cloud SaaS instance, unless you have configured it to connect to a different Comet instance.
 If you want to migrate